Postgraduate International Scholarships

-Did you know that four recent graduates from Goucher were selected as Fulbright awardees
+Did you know that five recent graduates from Goucher were selected as Fulbright awardees

 for 2017-18?
 We're celebrating their success and want you to know that Goucher students

 - If you haven't already, commit some time to researching your preferred program and country at https://us.fulbrightonline.org/applicants/getting-started.
-Let Jennifer White know your program & country of interest either before June 15 or after July 15 (she is on vacation and traveling for work from June 16-July 15).
+Let the Office of International Studies know your program & country of interest in Mid-May via email (email@example.com).

 - Review the application components and create your online application profile (follow the link to "Embark Online Application" on the lower left side of the Fulbright U.S. Student Program website): https://us.fulbrightonline.org/applicants/application-components

 - Start drafting your personal statement and statement of grant purpose now - they take a lot of work!
-Send both drafts to Jennifer White via email at Jennifer.email@example.com between July 15-August 1.
-She will make some suggested revisions for you well in advance of the Sept.
-8 campus deadline.
+Send both drafts to Jennifer White via email at Jennifer.firstname.lastname@example.org by mid-July (exact deadline to be determined).
+She will make some suggested revisions for you well in advance of the mid-September campus deadline.
 You will need to share these essays with your recommenders so they are able to write strong letters of reference for you.
-Remember, you will be able to edit the essays after your campus interview and before the Oct.
-6 national deadline.
+Remember, you will be able to edit the essays after your campus interview and before the national deadline (October 8, 2019).

 - Contact your faculty recommenders and let them know you will be sending them your draft statements in early August.
-Please, please, please let them know their recommendation letters (for study/research) or forms (for ETA) must be submitted online by September 8 (NOT Oct.
-6!!)
+Please, please, please let them know their recommendation letters (for study/research) or forms (for ETA) must be submitted online by September 10 (NOT the national October 8th deadline!)
 Faculty have told us that several weeks' notice is necessary to write a quality letter, so please help your recommenders help you by giving them lots of advance notice.
 If a language evaluation is required for your program, you may ask the same professor to complete a language evaluation and a recommendation.
 For ETA applicants only, you may select some non-academic recommenders who have knowledge of your teaching/leadership abilities.

-- Make time for a webinar offered by Fulbright, and carefully review the "Application Tips" section of their website: https://us.fulbrightonline.org/applicants/application-tips and https://us.fulbrightonline.org/applicants/information-sessions - please note, there are several webinars coming up in the month of June that are free and will be super helpful to you!
+- Make time for a webinar offered by Fulbright, and carefully review the "Application Tips" section of their website: https://us.fulbrightonline.org/applicants/application-tips and https://us.fulbrightonline.org/applicants/information-sessions - please note, there are several webinars that are free and will be super helpful to you!